DSC-Banasthali-Vidyapith/Bharat-Darshan/README.md

 ## Contribution Guidelines :gear:

 Check out our [Contribution Guide]() and follow the instructions carefully.
+It contains the documentation process to assist you.
 This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
 Contributions of any kind are welcome!

 ## Code of Conduct
 You can find our Code of Conduct [here](https://github.com/DSC-Banasthali-Vidyapith/Bharat-Darshan/blob/main/CODE_OF_CONDUCT.md).